shadowsheep1/RecyclerViewSwipeHelper/README.md

 If you want a more fancy swipe back behavior you could make your `ViewHolder` extend `SwipeViewHolder`.

-This is a vary basic implementation still useful.
+This is a very basic implementation still useful.